-It is important that all arriving Scouts and Leaders remain in the parking lots on Sunday's until 1PM.
+It is important that all arriving Scouts and Leaders remain in the parking lots on Sunday until their scheduled arrival time.
 PLEASE DO NOT PARK ON THE ROAD WAYS.
 This prevents other vehicles from passing safely.
 All vehicles WITHOUT a handicapped pass must be parked in either the Hill parking lot or the Grove parking lot by Sunday at 5:00 PM.